janpetzold/az305-learning/README.md

 Nonproduction environments can have different features, SKUs, instance counts, and even logging.
 You also can save costs by creating preproduction environments on-demand and removing them when you no longer need them.

 Through experimentation mechanisms, such as A/B testing and developing proofs of concept, you can encourage innovation while keeping costs low.

+Licenses cannot be assigned to a user without a usage location specified (licensing issue assigning license to multiple users).

 # Migration